vincios/azienda-gallo/README.md

 2. [Install Docker](https://docs.docker.com/engine/install/raspbian/)

-    > 💡 According the official page, the recommended method to install docker in production should be [using the repository](https://docs.docker.com/engine/install/raspbian/#install-using-the-repository).
-But, if it doesn't work (packages not found error), use the [convenience script](https://docs.docker.com/engine/install/raspbian/#install-using-the-convenience-script)
+    💡 According the official page, the recommended method to install docker in production should be [using the repository](https://docs.docker.com/engine/install/raspbian/#install-using-the-repository).
+If it doesn't work (packages not found error), use the [convenience script](https://docs.docker.com/engine/install/raspbian/#install-using-the-convenience-script).

+    💡 In case you got a `permission denied while trying to connect to the Docker daemon socket` error, make sure that your user is in the `docker` group

+    ```sh
+    $ sudo usermod -aG docker ${USER}
+    ```

 3. Create a `homeassistant` user and a `homeassistant` group